ciscoheat/mithril-hx/README.md

 # Haxe examples

-This repo contains a basic example so clone it, compile and run `bin/index.html` in your browser.
+This repo contains a basic example so clone it, compile with `haxe mithril.js` and open `bin/index.html` in your browser.

 If you want to test from scratch, here's a useful html template: